Civil Engineering (MS)

 Although official scores on the Graduate Record Exam (GRE) are not required, students are often required to present GRE scores to be eligible for assistantships or fellowships.

-Admission may be granted in special cases where a holistic evaluation of the applicant's credentials is appropriate.
+Admission may be granted in special cases where a holistic evaluation of the applicant’s credentials is appropriate.
+Verification of registration by examination as a Professional Engineer (P.E.) can be substituted for the GPA requirement.

 Graduation Plan